imagej/imagej.github.io/pages/Architecture.md

 # Reproducible builds

-{% include sidebox-right content="Why are reproducible builds so essential for science?
+{% capture includecontent %} Why are reproducible builds so essential for science?

 Arguably **the most important thing** in science is to gain insights about nature **that can be verified by other researchers**.
 It is this